 After exposing your tooth, your surgeon uses dissolvable stitches to close any incisions and keep your gums away from your canine tooth to keep it exposed.

 Your surgeon gives you customized instructions on how to take care of your exposed canine tooth following your surgery.
 In most cases, you will need to keep the surgical site covered with gauze for at least 24 hours.
 Your surgeon may prescribe pain medication, and ice packs will also help reduce swelling and discomfort.
+You may want to adjust your diet by eating soft foods and nothing too hot or too cold as your mouth will be very sensitive.
 You also have follow-up appointments with your surgeon so they can check on your recovery and the success of the procedure.

 If you have an impacted canine tooth and are looking for an experienced oral surgeon, call California Oral and Facial Surgery or make an appointment online today.